taejunoh/EMR-S3-PySpark/README.md

-# Analysis of Yelp Dataset
+# ANALYSIS OF YELP DATASET

 For this project, I analyzed 10Gb of Yelp dataset including business, checkin, review, tip, and users data.
 I downloaded it from Kaggle and uploaded to my AWS S3 bucket.